chocoluffy/wechat_web_scraper/README.md

 ✔️(2016.7.6)Build a simple web client with node.js and create a sub process that runs with python script that translates it into english.

-✔️- Host it on AWS, airloft.org
+✔️(2016.7.12)- Host it on AWS, airloft.org

 - A fancier UI?

 - Add a play mode.
 Allow user to try their own texts with our database, just not updated database.
 Add an auth like "author has to be ada" e.t.c.

+- Extract and summerize a tag or short description from uploaded text.
+Then that's basically finding the highest weights from all sentences based on TF-IDF.

+- Allow tag2article, pharse2article matching, is it possible by just TF-IDF? or need other algorithm?

 ## Side Notes